AlgorithmsAcademy/AlgoHub/README.md

 ### Bug Report

-To report a bug, creat a new issue with the **bug** tag.
+To report a bug, create a new issue with the **bug** tag.
 The severity of the bug should be included using the following emojis:

 - 🔥 Blocker (can’t proceed)
 - 🛑 Major (big problem, workaround exists)
 - ⚠️ Minor (cosmetic or rare)
 - ❓ Not sure

-The name of the issue should match the folloeing template:
+The name of the issue should match the following template:

 ```
 [severity_emojis Bug] name_of_the_algorithm